mmarmol/geolite2/README.md

   - gets continents from geonames
   - Success and Failure listeners for loading databases
   - Failsafe urls for databases by properties
+  - we search also locations based on latitude and longitude from the closer location on geonames dataset

 Usage
 ----